-Due to the scutes beginning to raise, a tortoise’s shell may take on a lumpy appearance.
+Due to the scutes beginning to rise, a tortoise’s shell may have a lumpy appearance.

 When looking at a tortoise’s shell from a particular angle, you may not notice the lumpy appearance if the pyramiding is at an early stage.

 Looking at the shell from a side view allows you to see any changes starting.

 When pyramiding is starting to develop, you may notice other deformities along the edges and the base of the shell.
 These deformities can happen before or after the scutes begin rising.